quicwg/base-drafts/draft-ietf-quic-recovery.md

 ack-eliciting packets.
 Generally, this can be calculated as a number of consecutive PTOs (pto_count is more than  kPersistentCongestionThreshold, see
-{{cc-consts-of-interest}}), but since the PTO timer is reset when a new ack-eliciting packet is sent, an explicit time out must be used to account for those cases where PTOs don't occur.
+{{cc-consts-of-interest}}), but since the PTO timer is reset when a new ack-eliciting packet is sent, an explicit timeout must be used to account for those cases where PTOs don't occur.

 When persistent congestion is encountered the sender's congestion window MUST be